 We experimented with increasing the number of samples up to 30 points in each dimension, which yielded similar improvements, and in the limit as the number of samples tends to infinity, we would converge to the exact improvement.
 However, these approximations are reasonable based on the consistency of our experimental results (e.g., 20 ms runtime for 15 samples is about a 227% improvement, and it is also about a 230% improvement for 30 samples).
-As expected, as the runtime allowed for real-time reachability increases, the improvement increases.
+As expected, as the runtime allowed for real-time reachability increases, the improvement increases since the real-time reachability implementation uses an anytime approach and refines the precision of the reachability computation based on available runtime.
 Even for small runtimes (e.g., 5ms), the improvement is already significant at over 200% more provably recoverable states, which makes the approach promising for implementation in real-time control loops.